pettestor/scRNA-seq-1day-course/README.md

 cd scRNA-seq-1day-course/
 ```

-If you dont have git installed you can download the course content by clicking the green "code" button on the top right of this page and selecting "Download ZIP".
+If you dont have git installed you can download the course content by clicking the green "code" button on the top right of this page and select [Download ZIP] or click this [link](https://github.com/pettestor/scRNA-seq-1day-course/archive/refs/heads/main.zip).

 2. Open the scRNAseq-course.html file in your prefered browser.
 In R Studio, navigate to the folder where you have the course content, start a new script and follow scRNAseq-course.html.